CREDtalks (Columbia Region Ecological Discussions)

 Season 8: Wildlife corridors and ecological connectivity

-In partnership with the Kootenay Conservation Program (KCP) we present season 8 of CREDtalks on the theme of Wildlife corridors and ecological connectivity.
+In partnership with the Kootenay Conservation Program (KCP) we present season 8 of CREDtalks on the theme of wildlife corridors and ecological connectivity.

 Ecological connectivity, defined as the unimpeded movement of species and the flow of natural processes through a landscape, is essential to maintaining and restoring healthy wildlife populations, protecting biodiversity, and developing climate resilience in a changing world.
 Whether it’s having enough room to roam for finding food, mates, and a safe space to call home, different species have different requirements for travel.
 Current research and knowledge of wildlife movement underscores the importance of connected high-quality habitats in working landscapes between protected and conserved lands as well as safe passage through private lands in valley bottoms managed with wildlife-friendly practices and strategies.
 In this webinar series, wildlife corridors and ecological connectivity will be discussed from different perspectives that provide a wide view that can inform conservation of connected and resilient landscapes in the Columbia Basin.
 We’ll explore corridors and connectivity through the lenses of wildlife biology and landscape architecture; Indigenous stewardship principles in forestry practices and fire management; road ecology and highway crossing structures; human-wildlife coexistence; and how connectivity is embedded in a larger context of ecological integrity and functioning ecosystems.